 A front of house manager coordinates and supervises the front house team.
 Front of house managers make sure that every client receives a warm welcome.
 They see to it that all house services are performed smoothly.
 The scope of their duties and responsibilities may involve the recruitment of team members.
 They carry out administrative tasks in an organization or establishment such as a theater, concert hall, or restaurant.
 It is their job to handle the preparation and daily operations of these areas.

-As far as similarities go, this is where it ends because an executive chef responsibility requires skills such as "culinary," "kitchen operations," "menu development," and "food handling."
+While similarities exist, there are also some differences between executive chefs and front of house manager.
+For instance, executive chef responsibilities require skills such as "culinary," "kitchen operations," "menu development," and "food handling."
 Whereas a front of house manager is skilled in "guest service," "pos," "cash handling," and "guest relations."
-So if you're looking for what truly separates the two careers, you've found it.
+This is part of what separates the two careers.

 A kitchen manager or chef is someone who oversees the overall operations in the kitchen as well as the food operations.
 Kitchen managers make certain that food and related products are well prepared, cooked, and served to customers.
 They maintain a fully-stocked kitchen inventory and comply with the cleanliness and safety standards.
 It is their responsibility to manage the kitchen staff and aid them in delivering quality food at the right time.
 They need to possess management skills, leadership skills, and attention to detail.

-Not everything about these jobs is different.
+Chef/kitchen manager positions earn lower pay than executive chef roles.
+They earn a $10,001 lower salary than executive chefs per year.Only some things about these jobs are the same.
 Take their skills, for example.
-Executive chefs and chef/kitchen managers both include similar skills like "culinary," "food preparation," and "kitchen operations" on their resumes.
+Executive chefs and chef/kitchen managers both require similar skills like "culinary," "food preparation," and "kitchen operations" to carry out their responsibilities.

 While some skills are similar in these professions, other skills aren't so similar.
-For example, several resumes showed us that executive chef responsibilities requires skills like "customer service," "food safety," "food quality," and "food handling."
-But a chef/kitchen manager might use skills, such as, "servsafe," "quality food," "safety standards," and "pos."
+For example, resumes show us that executive chef responsibilities requires skills like "customer service," "food safety," "food quality," and "food handling."
+But a chef/kitchen manager might use other skills in their typical duties, such as, "servsafe," "quality food," "safety standards," and "pos."

 A Food and Beverage Supervisors role is to make sure that guests food and beverage expectations are being met or exceeded.
 They supervise all of the issues related to a patrons dining experience, like quality control, staff management, health and safety regulations.

-There are many key differences between these two careers as shown by resumes from each profession.
-Some of those differences include the skills required to complete responsibilities within each role.
-As an example of this, an executive chef is likely to be skilled in "kitchen operations," "menu development," "patients," and "cuisine," while a typical food and beverage supervisor is skilled in "guest service," "pos," "payroll," and "beverage outlets."
+There are many key differences between these two careers, including some of the skills required to perform responsibilities within each role.
+For example, an executive chef is likely to be skilled in "kitchen operations," "menu development," "patients," and "cuisine," while a typical food and beverage supervisor is skilled in "guest service," "pos," "payroll," and "beverage outlets."

-Food and beverage supervisors are known to earn similar educational levels when compared to executive chefs.
-Additionally, they're 1.2% more likely to graduate with a Master's Degree, and 0.1% more likely to earn a Doctoral Degree.
+Food and beverage supervisors earn the highest salary when working in the media industry, where they receive an average salary of $38,975.
+Comparatively, executive chefs have the highest earning potential in the hospitality industry, with an average salary of $60,122.food and beverage supervisors typically earn similar educational levels compared to executive chefs.
+Specifically, they're 1.2% more likely to graduate with a Master's Degree, and 0.1% more likely to earn a Doctoral Degree.

 Food service coordinators are responsible for organizing the food preparation for a considerable section of a huge operation such as the bakery, catering, and pantry section.
 They arrange, prepare, and synchronize the preparation of main entrees.
 Also, they coordinate and prepare all snacks and meals at a distinct facility as well as supervise the performance of food service specialists and student assistants in preparing food.
 Qualifications for the job include agility and physical strength to lift and reach kitchen materials and supplies as well as working in a hot environment while standing for a long period.